-After the annexation of Texas, the federal government assumed control of Indian affairs but had no authority to settle the Indians on reservations in the state since Texas retained ownership of the public lands.
-The Indians in East and North Central Texas were generally peaceful but were being hemmed in by the advance of frontier settlement in the south and the attacks of hostile northern tribes.
+After the annexation of Texas, the federal government assumed control of American Indian affairs but had no authority to settle the American Indians on reservations in the state since Texas retained ownership of the public lands.
+American Indian groups in East and North Central Texas were generally peaceful but were being hemmed in by the advance of frontier settlement in the south and the attacks of hostile northern tribes.
 Retaliation took the form of depredations against the frontier settlements, participated in by the greater part of the previously friendly tribes.
-The state government finally recognized the need for separate lands for the Indians, and on February 16, 1852, passed a bill authorizing the governor to negotiate with the federal government regarding territory for reservations.
-A bill was passed on February 6, 1854, setting aside twelve leagues of land for Indian reservations to be selected, surveyed, and governed by the United States government, but to revert to state jurisdiction when no longer used by the Indians.
+The state government finally recognized the need for separate lands for American Indians, and on February 16, 1852, passed a bill authorizing the governor to negotiate with the federal government regarding territory for reservations.
+A bill was passed on February 6, 1854, setting aside twelve leagues of land for reservations to be selected, surveyed, and governed by the United States government, but to revert to state jurisdiction when no longer used by the American Indians.
 These twelve leagues, according to the act, were to be in three separate districts, or less, each to be approximately square.
-The War Department on April 26, 1854, ordered Randolph B. Marcy, in conjunction with Indian agent Robert S. Neighbors, to locate and survey land for the Indian reservations in unsettled territory, preferably on timbered land of good soil adjacent to navigable water.
-The sites selected after consultation with the various Indian groups concerned were four leagues of land, or 18,576 acres, on the Brazos River below Fort Belknap near the site of present Graham (see BRAZOS INDIAN RESERVATION), and another tract of the same size forty miles away on the Clear Fork of the Brazos (see COMANCHE INDIAN RESERVATION).
-The third tract of four leagues adjoined the one on the Brazos and was intended for the use of the Indians living west of the Pecos River, chiefly the Mescalero Apaches and the Lipan Apaches.
-These western Indians, however, failed to come in to the reservation, and this tract was given over to the use of the Brazos agency, making that reservation total eight leagues, or 37,152 acres.
-Both reservations reverted to the state when the Indians were removed to the Indian Territory in 1859.
+The War Department on April 26, 1854, ordered Randolph B. Marcy, in conjunction with Indian agent Robert S. Neighbors, to locate and survey land for the reservations in unsettled territory, preferably on timbered land of good soil adjacent to navigable water.
+The sites selected after consultation with the various American Indian groups concerned were four leagues of land, or 18,576 acres, on the Brazos River below Fort Belknap near the site of present Graham (see BRAZOS INDIAN RESERVATION), and another tract of the same size forty miles away on the Clear Fork of the Brazos (seeCOMANCHE INDIAN RESERVATION).
+The third tract of four leagues adjoined the one on the Brazos and was intended for the use of American Indians living west of the Pecos River, chiefly the Mescalero Apaches and the Lipan Apaches.
+These western tribes, however, failed to come in to the reservation, and this tract was given over to the use of the Brazos agency, making that reservation total eight leagues, or 37,152 acres.
+Both reservations reverted to the state when the American Indians were removed to the Indian Territory in 1859.

 In 1986 the Alabama-Coushatta Reservation was the home to 510 people.
 The reservation land consisted of 4,766 acres, of which 3,071 was held in trust by the state of Texas and 1,280 was managed directly by the inhabitants.
 Income was generated through the operation of a tourist complex that includes a gift shop, restaurant, museums, campgrounds, and fishing facilities.
-The Tigua Indians, a pueblo tribe with historic claims to most of the land in the El Paso area, lost their homelands in the nineteenth century, when state and federal authorities took legal possession of the land.
+The Tigua Indians, a Pueblo tribe with historic claims to most of the land in the El Paso area, lost their homelands in the nineteenth century, when state and federal authorities took legal possession of the land.
 In 1968 the group gained formal recognition from both the federal and state government.
-Most of the tribe's ninety-seven-acre reservation is in the city limits of El Paso and Ysleta in El Paso County.
-Like the Alabama-Coushattas the Tiguas rely on tourism to generate revenues.
-Some residences are located on the reservation, but most of the Indians do not live there.
+Most of the tribe's ninety-seven-acre reservation was in the city limits of El Paso and Ysleta in El Paso County.
+Like the Alabama-Coushattas the Tiguas relied on tourism to generate revenues.
+Some residences were located on the reservation, but most of the Indians did not live there.
 In 1985 the Texas Band of Traditional Kickapoo received federal recognition as a distinct American Indian group.
 Along with the recognition came federal and state economic assistance to its members.
 The state designated 125.4 acres on the Rio Grande close to Eagle Pass as reservation lands.
-Most of this land is used by for residences and community institutions.
+Most of this land was used by for residences and community institutions.